Plant Rosslyn’s New Beginning.

 One of those associates is Peter Temba, Head of Lean Manufacturing System (VPS) at BMW South Africa.
 Like Daniel, he sees his own career reflected in the recent changes at Plant Rosslyn.
 “I started working here 36 years ago, in June 1982,” he says.
 “So I’ve been part of all the BMW 3 Series produced at Plant Rosslyn.
 The BMW 3 Series is a small car compared to the BMW X3, and when I started out I was a small boy.
 Now I am a grown-up, an old man ready to go on pension – and now the big car is coming in.
 My wish is for the younger generation to be able to say the same.
 Let them see new and bigger models coming in as they stay here at Plant Rosslyn so that they can tell their own story.”

 Like many in the BMW South Africa family, Huelsenberg has mixed emotions about Plant Rosslyn’s switch from the 3 Series to the X Series.
 “It feels like the end of an era,” he says.
 “When Plant Rosslyn started production of the first generation 3 Series, we started our growth story – both in regard to increasing our production volumes, and in creating jobs in our community and growing the family of the plant.”

 Nothing, however, can dampen his excitement about producing the all-new BMW X3.
-A handful of test models have already come off the Rosslyn line, and are waiting, glimmering in the wings.
-Huelsenberg smiles at the sight.
 “In the past few years, the biggest growth within the worldwide BMW Group has been in the X-models.
 With the all-new BMW X3 – the G01 – Plant Rosslyn will continue its success story.”